-Dr. Good is the founding faculty director of the Center for Equity in Urban Education (CEUE) at Elms College.
+Dr. Good is the founding faculty director, Cynthia A. Lyons Center for Equity in Urban Education (CEUE) at Elms College.

 Good has more than 10 years of experience teaching education, and, most recently, she was assistant professor of practice in education at Chatham University in Pittsburgh, PA.
 Good is the founder and chief academic consultant for GOOD Knowledge Connections and the founder of the Black Educators Network (BEN) of Greater Pittsburgh.
 The BEN is a strategic team of K-12, Higher Education, and community educators working across school district and community lines to help ensure the academic and personal success of African-American youth from underserved communities.